callum-hart/immutable-styles/docsOld/features.md

 ## Features

 Since Immutable Styles is just JavaScript we get the niceties of CSS pre-processors for free.
-Leveraging ES6 template literals enables variables, detached rule-sets, mixins, and theming with little to no extra cost.
+Leveraging ES6 template literals enables variables, detached rulesets, mixins, and theming with little to no extra cost.

 ### Variables